×

 Where will I buy groceries and do other shopping in Mexico?

 "We have so many large grocery stores in Playa, that I wonder sometimes how they stay in business.
 We have two Walmarts.
 Local produce markets are not easy to find.
-There is one very small one in town once a week," said one expat.
+There is one very small one in town once a week," commented one expat living in Playa Del Carmen, Mexico.

 View More Answers